ShaunJvR-DataAnalytics/Data-Repository/README.md

 - The user is shown two entities (e.g., celebrities, brands)
 - They must guess which has a higher social media following
 - The game continues with new comparisons for each correct answer
-- The game ends when the user makes an incorrect guess
+- The game ends when the user makes an incorrect guess and will output the users final score

 **Key Concepts Used:**
 - Python control flow (`if/else`, loops)